faihan6/bidirectional-sse/README.md

 - `setupcomplete`: thrown when setup is complete.
 Messages can be sent only after this event is thrown.
 - `message`: thrown when a message has arrived.
     - `event.data`: denotes the actual message

+## Examples

+Example files are provided inside `./client/example` and `./server/example` directories for reference.

 ## Contributing